georgia-tech-db/evadb/docs/source/overview/getting-started/data-source.rst

         };""").df()

 2. Load unstructured data.
 EvaDB supports a wide range of type of unstructured data.
-Below are some example:
+Below are some examples:

 .. code-block:: python